-- 1. The Concordia University Wisconsin School of Nursing offers study-intensive programs. - 2.
-The DNP and MSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, D.C.
-20036-1120. - 3.
-All students must maintain RN licensure in the state in which they do their clinical practicum while enrolled in the Advanced Practice Nursing or Nurse Educator clinical courses.
-All students must maintain RN licensure in the state in which they do their clinical practicum while enrolled in a FNP, AGPCNP or NE Advanced Clinic Nursing course.
-It is the student's responsibility to make sure their program of study is eligible and meets all requirements within that States' Department of Licensing & Regulations. - 4.
+- 1. The DNP and MSN Programs and Certificate After Graduate Education (CAGE) are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC.
+20036, 202-887-6791. - 2.
+All students must maintain RN licensure in the state in which they do their clinical practica while enrolled in the Advanced Practice Nursing or Nurse Educator clinical courses.
+It is students' responsibility to make sure their program of study is eligible and meets all requirements within that States' Department of Licensing & Regulation. - 3.
 Students will be expected to work with all clients assigned to them.
 There is the possibility of exposure to clients with communicable diseases.
-Students will abide by universal precautions while working with clients. - 5.
-Students must maintain a 3.0 grade point average while in the program.
-Student policies regarding progression and retention will be applied to students if the GPA falls below 3.0. - 6.
-Students will be expected to act with appropriate professional behavior at all times. - 7.
-The clinical sequence is designed to provide a minimum of 600 hours of clinical time and to meet the requirements for taking the appropriate certification examination.
-All students will be required to identify an appropriate preceptor and obtain the vitae and letter of agreement to supervise from the preceptor.
-CUW faculty will review these materials.
-CUW faculty members have the final decision regarding preceptor selection and use.
-Students must be prepared to take the certification exam at the end of the program.
-(Research has shown that students who take the exam shortly after graduation are more successful.) - 8.
-Upon admission, students must register for their first class within one year, or will have to reapply to the program. - 9.
-Students must complete all required courses within a seven-year period to qualify for the MSN Degree.
+Students will abide by universal precautions while working with clients. - 4.
+Students must maintain a minimum 3.0 grade point average while in the program.
+Policies regarding progression and retention will be applied if the GPA falls below 3.0. - 5.
+Students are expected to act with appropriate professional behavior at all times. - 6.
+The MSN FNP and AGPCNP clinical sequence is designed to provide a minimum of 600 hours of clinical time to meet the requirements for taking the appropriate certification examination.
+Some students may require additional hours.
+All students will be required to identify appropriate preceptors and obtain the vitae and letter of agreement to supervise from the preceptor.
+CUW faculty will review these materials and make the final decision regarding preceptor approval.
+Students must be prepared to take the certification exam at the end of the program. - 7.
+Once accepted to the program, students must register for their first class within one year.
+Students can only defer admission for one year, or will have to reapply to the program. - 8.
+Students must complete all degree requirements within a five-year period from the time of taking the first course in the program.